 Today’s other sightseeing stop, the famous Chand Baori stepwell, lies just off the main Agra–Jaipur highway at Abhaneri.
 Its ornately carved steps provide a fine photo opportunity, and welcome chance to stretch your legs!

-A full day’s sightseeing in Jaipur today takes up the sixth leg of your tour, beginning with a trip out to Amber Fort, followed by the Hawa Mahal, Janta Mantar Observatory and City Palace museum.
-Some of the afternoon will be free for shopping or relaxing at the hotel.
+A full day’s sightseeing in Jaipur today takes up the sixth leg of your tour, beginning with a trip out to Amber Fort, followed by the Hawa Mahal and 18th century Jantar Mantar Observatory.

 Perched on the rim of a dramatic escarpment, Amber Fort retains some of the finest interiors surviving from the 16th and 17th centuries in India, notably a glittering ‘Hall of Mirrors’, or ‘Sheesh Mahal’, lined with intricate mirror mosaics where the Maharaja and his consorts would enjoy music and poetry recitals.
 Anyone interested in traditional Rajasthani textiles will also enjoy a visit to the Anokhi Museum of Hand Printing, located in a beautifully restored haveli in Amber village.